The Public Self: Citizen As Change Agent

 Lecture by Leslie Starobin: Looming in the Shadows of Łódź

-On the 75th anniversary of the end of World War II, come witness the route back to the Łódź Ghetto, the last one in Poland to be ‘cleansed’ of its Jews by the Nazis.
-Presented by Professor Leslie Starobin, “Looming in the Shadows of Łódź” weaves together film clips, photographs, and oral history narratives to reveal how memories and stories of the Shoah affect multiple generations of one family.
+Professor Leslie Starobin of the Art and Music Department will share her on-going project, “Looming in the Shadows of Łódź.”
+Please come witness the route back to the Łódź Ghetto, the last in Poland to be ‘cleansed’ of its Jews by the Nazis.
+Her work weaves together film clips, photographs, and oral history narratives to reveal how memories and stories of the Shoah affect multiple generations of one family.
 Notably, the cinematographer, Ori Segev, is the grandson of Holocaust survivors.
-This event will be moderated by Professor of History, Lori Bihler.
-Leslie Starobin and Ori Segev will be available to answer questions.
+This event will be moderated by Professor of History Lori Gemeiner Bihler. (credit to Framingham Cultural Council, FSU CELTSS, and FSU CDI)

 All Spring 2021 locations are subject to change and will not be open to the general public.
 Every event will, however, be available as a webinar.
 Check back for more information.